The Damage of Stonewalling & Overcoming This Relationship Issue

 1. Recognize Your Own Triggers

-The first step in responding effectively to stonewalling is to recognize your own triggers and patterns of behavior.
+The first step in responding effectively to stonewalling is to realize your own triggers and patterns of behavior.
+When you notice a surge of emotion, such as feeling overwhelmed or flooded, take a moment to pause and reflect before reacting.
+Practicing self care, like self-soothing or taking a break, can help you manage these triggers and respond more calmly.
 If you become angry or defensive when your partner stonewalls, this can escalate the situation and make resolving it more difficult.
 Instead, stay calm and centered, and focus on your feelings and needs.

 2. Use “I” Statements

 When communicating with your partner, try to use “I” statements instead of “you” statements.
-This can help avoid blame and defensiveness and create a safer communication space.
+Talking openly and honestly is important, especially when you acknowledge your partner's feelings and concerns.
+Sometimes, people avoid open communication because they are worried about their partner's reaction, but using “I” statements can help avoid blame and defensiveness and create a safer communication space.
 For example, instead of saying, You always shut down when we argue, try saying, I feel frustrated and unheard when you shut down.

 3. Take a Break

-If you or your partner is feeling overwhelmed or flooded, taking a break from the conversation can be helpful.
-This can give both of you time to calm down and regroup and can prevent the situation from escalating.
+If you or your partner is feeling overwhelmed or flooded, taking breaks from the conversation can be helpful.
+Recognizing the moments when emotions are running high and intentionally pausing for a moment can allow both of you to regain composure and seek peace.
+It doesn’t really matter what form the break takes—what matters is that both partners agree on it and use it to de-escalate tension.
+Spend at least twenty minutes apart to allow physiological calming during a break.
 However, it’s important to set a time limit for the break and return to the conversation when you feel calmer.

 4. Practice Active Listening

 When your partner is communicating with you, try to practice active listening.
-This means giving your full attention to what they are saying and responding with empathy and understanding.
-Avoid interrupting, and try to reflect on what you hear to ensure you understand correctly.
+This means giving your full attention to what they are saying, acknowledging their feelings and the emotion behind their words, and responding with empathy and understanding.
+Open talking is essential—avoid interrupting, and try to reflect on what you hear to ensure you understand correctly.
+By actively engaging in dialogue, you can better deal with difficult conversations and relationship challenges.
+Practice physiological self-soothing techniques like focusing on your breath to help you stay calm and engaged during these conversations.

 5. Seek Professional Help

 If stonewalling is a persistent issue in your relationship, seek professional help.
-A therapist or counselor can help you develop strategies for communicating effectively and provide support and guidance as you work through the issue.
+Taking a course on communication or relationships can provide structured guidance and practical tools to help couples overcome stonewalling.
+A therapist or counselor can ensure that these behaviors are properly addressed, help you develop strategies for communicating effectively, and provide support and guidance as you work through the issue.

 Conclusion